TrailsofGold/whitepaper/docs/tech_architecture/overview.md

 The game works with an hybrid on-chain / off-chain architecture.

-Player assets (pirates, ships, items, PGLD, RBT) are stored on-chain in order to make sure the player stays in control all the time.
+Player assets (pirates, ships, items, PGLD, PRBT) are stored on-chain in order to make sure the player stays in control all the time.

 Game logic, however is run off-chain like hunts and crew management, geolocation checking, rewards calculation...